Cedar waxwing: Breeding

-Mating season for this bird begins around the end of spring and runs through late summer.
+The mating season for this bird begins around the end of spring and runs through to late summer.
 The male will do a "hopping dance" for the female.
 If she is interested, she'll hop back.
-During courtship the male and female will sit together and pass small objects back and forth, such as flower petals or an insect.
+During courtship, the male and female will sit together and pass small objects back and forth, such as flower petals or an insect.
 Mating pairs will sometimes rub their beaks together.
-The nest is a loose open cup built with grass and twigs, lined with softer materials and supported by a tree branch averaging 2 to 6 m above ground but, at times, considerably higher.
-It takes around five or six days for the female waxwing to build the nest and can take up to 2,500 trips back and forth.
-Sometimes the female will steal nest material from other species' nests.
+The nest is a loose, open cup built with grass and twigs, lined with softer materials, and supported by a tree branch averaging 2 to 6 m above ground but, at times, considerably higher.
+It takes around five or six days for the female waxwing to build the nest, and it can take up to 2,500 trips back and forth.
+Sometimes, the female will steal nest material from other species' nests.
 The outer diameter of the nest is approximately 12 to 16 cm.
-Usually 5 or 6 eggs are laid and the female incubates them for 11 to 13 days.
+Usually, 5 or 6 eggs are laid, and the female incubates them for 11 to 13 days.
 The eggs are oval shaped with a smooth surface and very little, if any, gloss.
 The egg shells are of various shades of light or bluish grey with irregular, dark brown spots or greyish-brown splotches.
 Both parents build the nest and feed the young.
 Typically, there are one or two broods during the mating season.
 Young leave the nest about 14 to 18 days after hatching.